 - 2 tsp cornflour and a drop of water (to thicken gravy once cooked)

-Our slow cooker pork and cider casserole is super easy!
+Our slow cooker pork and cider casserole is just so super easy to make.

 All you need to do is tip all the ingredients into the slow cooker pan – bring it to the boil and leaving on low for around 8 hours to cook through.